-The Global Cohort provides business education to underserved women in emerging markets through a partnership with the U.S. Department of State, Goldman Sachs 10,000 Women and Thunderbird School of Global Management.
-Based on the model of Thunderbird’s Project Artemis, which has empowered Afghan women entrepreneurs since 2005, the U.S. Department of State and Goldman Sachs 10,000 Women Entrepreneurship Partnership will bring three groups of participants to Thunderbird’s campus in Glendale, Arizona, for business education in 2012.
+The Global Cohort program was formed to provide business education to underserved women in emerging markets around the world through a partnership with the U.S. Department of State, Goldman Sachs 10,000 Women and Thunderbird School of Global Management.
+Based on the model of Thunderbird’s Project Artemis, which has empowered Afghan women entrepreneurs since 2005, the U.S. Department of State and Goldman Sachs 10,000 Women Entrepreneurship Partnership brought three groups of women business owners to Thunderbird’s campus in Glendale, Arizona, for business education in 2012.
 The Global Cohorts are part of the Goldman Sachs 10,000 Women initiative, created as a five-year investment by Goldman Sachs to provide 10,000 underserved women around the world with a business management education.

 Some of Thunderbird's most celebrated faculty and selected guest lecturers with real-world experience led classroom discussions and courses on topics including marketing, leadership, strategy, finance, negotiation, communication and business planning.
 The women also learned through site visits to Arizona businesses and broadened their professional connections through multiple networking opportunities integrated into the program.
 Each participant developed a complete business plan during the two-week programs, which were presented to a panel of simulated 'potential investors' at the end of the course.

 | Countries Served: Indonesia, Kiribati, Kyrgyzstan, Malaysia, Palau, Papua New Guinea, Samoa, Tajikistan, Tonga, and Uzbekistan